 Within Nebraska’s Medicaid network of long-term services and supports (LTSS), Personal Assistance Services (PAS) are offered to applicants eligible for Medicaid who have a chronic medical condition or disability and need assistance with daily activities in their own homes.

 Operating within the broader Medicaid program, Personal Assistance Services are administered by the Special Services for Children and Adults Division under the Office of Aging and Disability Services within the Nebraska Department of Health and Human Services.
+This program is offered under the state’s regular Medicaid program (as opposed to a Medicaid waiver).
+Regular Medicaid is an entitlement, and therefore, there are no waiting lists for services.

-To be eligible for Personal Assistance Services, there are functional, income, asset and residential eligibility criteria.
+To be eligible for Personal Assistance Services, there are functional, income, asset, and residential eligibility criteria.

 Functional – applicants must have a chronic medical condition or disability that necessitates care at the level provided in an assisted living facility or higher.
 Less formally, this means they require assistance with multiple activities of daily living.

+Assets– in 2022, single applicants over 65 are restricted from having over $4,000 in countable assets, and married couples can have up to $6,000.
+Countable assets exclude a home (unless one’s home equity value is greater than $636,000), vehicle, and personal items.
 It is critical that persons over the asset limit do not gift cash / assets, or sell them cheaply, in an attempt to meet Medicaid’s asset limit.
 This is because there is a look-back period in which Medicaid checks past asset transfers 60-months preceding one’s application.
 If one has violated this rule, a period of Medicaid disqualification will be the penalty.
 Learn more here.

 Residential – applicants must be a legal residents of the state of Nebraska.
 However, no length of residency is required.
 Therefore, persons moving to the state can become eligible for the PAS program, as well as long-term residents.